Smith River Protection

 On April 9, 2020, the Montana Department of Environmental Quality (DEQ) released their Record of Decision(ROD) permitting the Black Butte Mine.
 Montana Trout Unlimited, Trout Unlimited, and a coalition of partner organizations, including Montana Environmental Information Center, American Rivers, and Earth Works! initiated legal action to stop the mine on June 4, 2020.

 Our coalition asserts that DEQ failed to adequately protect the Smith by awarding a mining permit to Sandfire and ignored the comments of a record 12,000+ people in opposition to the Black Butte project.
 We also believe the mine threatens Montanans’ constitutional right to a clean and healthy environment.
 On April 11, 2022, a Montana District Court agreed and vacated the mining permit on July 5, 2022.
-Sandfire has appealed the ruling to the Montana Supreme Court.
-The fight continues.
+Unfortunately, on Feb.
+26, 2024, the Montana Supreme Court overruled the lower court and reinstated the company’s permit.
+We are awaiting another hearing on our challenges to the mine’s water rights claims before the court later this spring.

 What can I do to help save the Smith?